Hangu District, Pakistan: Constituencies

 The district comprises two constituencies for the Provincial Assembly of Khyber Pakhtunkhwa.

 The Pakistan Muslim League (N) (PML-N) has an overwhelming majority here.
 NA-9 and now NA-16 have been the stronghold of the party.
 Maulvi Naimatullah, Syed Ifthikhar Hussain Gilani and Javed Ibrahim Piracha have won consecutively since 1985.
 In the 2002 elections, PML-N did not run a candidate, but in 2008, Dr. Farooq Bangash, the PML-N NA-16 Candidate, who technically could not contest elections being British Citizen, surrendered to ANP Syed Haider Ali Shah, who won marginally from Muttahida Majlis-e-Amal (MMA).
-Basically it was Bangash's strategy to ensure Pir Haider win.
+Basically it was Bangash's strategy to ensure a Pir Haider win.
 Now the majority and whole control for PTI, In Local body election PTI also gain the main power, and there is still strong opposition of JUI.